muyjohno/HollowKnight.RandomizerMod/README.md

 ## Additional features

-There are three logs created in the save directory to help you with your playthrough.
+There are four logs created in the save directory to help you with your playthrough.
 - Tracker Log: this log continuously records item locations, transition connections, and hints as you discover them.
 - Helper Log: this log computes which locations/transitions are accessible with your current equipment.
 - Spoiler Log: this log lists the exact locations of every randomized item and/or transition.
+- Condensed Spoiler Log: this log condenses the spoiler log to only list the locations of major progression items.

 The "cursed" option is a special hard mode for randomizer veterans.
 Features include:
 - Masks, Vessels, Ore, Notches, Geo Chests, Eggs, and Relics are replaced by 1 geo pickups, if randomized.